 French Galette de Perouges (Perouges village Sweet)

-Topped with caramelized sugar on the top which provides a nice crunch, this “galette” is made from a very buttery, yeasted dough.
+Topped with caramelized sugar, which provides a nice crunch, this “galette” is made from a very buttery, yeasted dough.
 Just a smidge of lemon peel adds another dimension to this speciality of the small, walled, medieval village of Perouges in the Auvergne-Rhône-Alpes region of France.

 French Village Galette: